t-regx/T-Regx/ReadMe.md

 * ### Prepared patterns

   Using user data (for example with `preg_quote()`) isn't always safe with PCRE, as well as just not being that convenient to use.
-T-Regx provides `Pattern::inject()` and `Pattern::bind()` methods, designed specifically for handling potentially unsafe data. `Pattern::format()` allows converting user-supplied masks into full-fledged patterns safely.
+T-Regx provides `Pattern::inject()`, designed specifically for handling potentially unsafe data. `Pattern::mask()` allows converting user-supplied masks into full-fledged patterns safely.

 * ### Working **with** the developer
     * Errors: